 A Weak Investor or Syndicate, or group of investors:

-- Is all tapped out and has no more money to invest in the company.
+- Is all tapped out and has little to no more money to invest in the company.
 This can happen even with great funds and investors.

-- Doesn’t want to do its pro-rata.
-Even if it has plenty of money; AND/OR
+- Is unable or doesn’t want to do its pro-rata.
+AND/OR

 - Can’t bring you good leads for the next round.
 This can happen even if the current investors have fancy fund names.